NDMcCa/NDMcCa/README.md

 ## About Me
 - 🎓 UofC BSc Computer Science Class of 2025
-- 👀 I’m interested in cybersecurity and embedded systems programming
+- 👀 I’m interested in several tech areas including cybersecurity, embedded systems, and full-stack development
 - 🌱 I’m currently learning React, Svelte, C++, and TypeScript
 - 💞️ Lover of the outdoors and nature